ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Mutan-0.2.rst

         a = a * 2
     }

-A "for" statement in it's purest form is controlled my a initialiser, condition and a post statement which will be executed at the end of the Block
+A "for" statement in its purest form is controlled my a initialiser, condition and a post statement which will be executed at the end of the Block